ImmunoLynk/blockchain-server/README.md

 }
 ```

-## Immuno Lynk frontend (app)

-App built using React components through [expo.io](expo.io) that reads QR Code, automatically takes a snapshot of the test and send's to backend server.

-We also have an analytical [dashboard webapp](https://github.com/lon-io/immunolynk-dashboard).

-Code is available at [Excellence Ilesamni's repo](https://github.com/lon-io/immunolynk-app).

 ## Result recognition network (Deep Learning Model)

 Model built using Keras and OpenCV2 to detect stripes on the image and determine the test results automatically from the uploaded and processes image.